-Specialist provider of technical writing services, technical writer placement services, and training in technical and scientific writing
+Specialist provider of technical writing services, technical writer placement services, and training in writing and reviewing

 Numerous papers have been written over the years by Abelard consultants, each on some aspect of technical or scientific writing.
-Some of these are listed below and can be read (and printed) by clicking the associated link.
+Some of these are listed below and can be read (and printed) by clicking the associated link (coloured blue).

 Further, between 2009 and 2011, Abelard Consulting published Words, a free, quarterly e-journal on technical writing and communication (with contributions from technical writers all round the world).
 The twelve issues of Words can be accessed by clicking here.